data-science-kitchen/germ-eval-2021/README.md

-# Data Science Kitchen at GermEval 2021
+# 🥇 Data Science Kitchen at GermEval 2021

 This repository contains the codebase and resources for the paper [Data Science Kitchen at GermEval 2021: Identifying Toxic, Engaging, and Fact-Claiming Comments](https://arxiv.org/abs/2109.02383), which was submitted to the GermEval 2021 shared task.
 The task focuses on identifying comments that are toxic, engaging, and fact-claiming, with the goal of helping moderators and community managers prioritize content for fact-checking and engagement.

-## Repository Structure
+## 📁 Repository Structure

-- **`/config/`**: Includes training configuration files in YAML format, which can be used to train the model on different feature sets.
+- **`config`**: Includes training configuration files in YAML format, which can be used to train the model on different feature sets.
-- **`/data/`**: Contains the GermEval 2021 dataset for training and evaluation, as well as pretrained weights of the [AdHominem](https://arxiv.org/abs/1910.08144) model.
+- **`data`**: Contains the GermEval 2021 dataset for training and evaluation, as well as pretrained weights of the [AdHominem](https://arxiv.org/abs/1910.08144) model.
-- **`/src/`**: The codebase, including functions for data preparation, model training and evaluation.
+- **`src`**: The codebase, including functions for data preparation, model training and evaluation.

-## Installation
+## 👷‍♀️ Installation

 To run the code in this repository, follow these steps: